11 Top-Rated Ski Resorts in New York, 2023

 Accommodation options at the ski resorts range from luxurious slope-side condos and suites, to romantic bed and breakfasts, and always available are standard hotels.
 Many of the small towns near the ski hills offer very good dining and shopping experiences.

 For more details on where to plan your trip, see our list of the best ski resorts in New York state.

 1. Gore Mountain

-Operating for more than eighty years, Gore Mountain is the largest ski resort in New York.
-Spread over four peaks in the Adirondack Mountains, this premier ski destination has 110 ski trails, a vertical drop of 2,547 feet, and enough terrain for even the most demanding skier.
+Operating for more than 80 years, Gore Mountain is the largest ski resort in New York.
+Spread over four peaks in the Adirondack Mountains, this premier ski destination has 119 ski trails, a vertical drop of 2,537 feet, and with 446 skiable acres, enough terrain for even the most demanding skier.
 The mountain has 14 lifts, including an eight-passenger gondola and two high-speed quad chairs.

 Gore is more than just downhill skiing, if you've always wanted to try snowshoeing, trails are available.
 Nordic routes are also on offer and are very well laid out.